-Louisiana's vast coastal wetlands provide ample habitat where Eastern oysters (Crassostrea virginica) thrive under a variety of environmental conditions.
-Louisiana's Eastern oyster stock is one of the largest oyster stocks in the nation, supporting one of the state's largest and most valuable fisheries, and providing important ecological services to the state.
-The Louisiana Department of Wildlife and Fisheries (LDWF) is charged with managing the state's oyster resource by closely monitoring the size and health of oyster populations on nearly 1.7 million acres of public oyster areas as well as setting oyster seasons, monitoring harvest levels, and enhancing habitat (e.g., cultch planting, reef building, etc.).
-Oysters also play an important ecological role in the estuarine ecosystem.
+Louisiana's vast coastal wetlands provide ample habitat where American oysters (Crassostrea virginica) thrive under a variety of environmental conditions.
+Louisiana's oyster stock is one of the largest in the nation, supporting one of the state's largest and most valuable fisheries, and provides important ecological services to the state.
+The Louisiana Department of Wildlife and Fisheries (LDWF) is charged with managing the state's oyster resource by monitoring, conserving, and enhancing the size and health of oyster populations on nearly 1.7 million acres of public oyster areas.
+Oysters play an important ecological role in the estuarine ecosystem.
 Oyster reefs provide the majority of hard substrate required by other sessile invertebrate species such as barnacles, bryozoans, tunicates, and anemones.
 Many species of invertebrates and fish also use oyster reefs as shelter and forage habitat.
 The oyster's filter-feeding activities enhance estuarine water quality, and reefs can also help stabilize shorelines.